nopnop2002/esp-idf-DFPlayerMini/README.md

 https://www.dfrobot.com/index.php?route=product/product&product_id=1121

 __Note for MP3-TF-16P__
-Many suppliers sell MP3-TF-16P as DFPlayerMin.
+Many suppliers sell MP3-TF-16P as DFPlayerMini.
 But it is a completely different product and is not compatible.
+This repository does not support MP3-TF-16P.
 The two on the top are MP3-TF-16P.
-This repository does not support MP3-TF-16P.

 ![MP3-TF-16P-1](https://github.com/nopnop2002/esp-idf-DFPlayerMini/assets/6020549/64b354cb-13f2-4d48-8845-12da14f7a587)
 ![MP3-TF-16P-2](https://github.com/nopnop2002/esp-idf-DFPlayerMini/assets/6020549/d1866db4-2d55-4dd0-b627-748babe324b1)